Likokoko/grocery-list/README.md

 # [Grocery List](https://grocery-list-flame.vercel.app/)
  * The app allows users to add items to a grocery list, edit or remove them, and clear the list.
 The application was built using React.

+## How to start
+- download the repo
+- npm install
+- npm start

 # Features
   * Add items to a grocery list
   * Edit or remove items from the list